Spirit (Beyoncé song): Music video

 The song's music video was filmed at Havasu Falls, a waterfall in Havasu Creek, located in the Grand Canyon, Arizona, United States.
 Beyoncé received special permission from the Havasupai tribe to close off the waterfall from the public to allow filming of the music video on July 10.
 Shooting lasted around five hours, with Knowles arriving and departing from the location via helicopter.
 The music video premiered during Can You Feel the Love Tonight, an hour-long special hosted by Robin Roberts that aired on ABC Network on July 16, 2019.
 A second extended cut video was also released on the singer's YouTube channel in which the original music video for "Spirit" was merged with that for another song from the album, "Bigger".
 According to the singer, the clip was intended to "show how God is the art director".

 The clip consists of excerpts from the movie intermingled with scenes of Beyoncé singing the song and dancing in the desert accompanied by male and female dancers and choristers dressed in matching outfits.
 Blue Ivy Carter, the singer's daughter with rapper Jay-Z makes several cameo appearances throughout the video accompanied by her mother.
 For one of the looks of the video, the singer dons a dress from Senegal custom-made for her, as well as jewelry by Bosnian brand Werkstatt.

 Tosten Burks of Spin magazine found the scenes of the singer dancing in the desert reminiscent of Solange Knowles's short film When I Get Home (2019).
 A CNN writer praised the aesthetics of the visuals, the inclusion of the singer's daughter and the numerous Easter eggs referencing Africa.
-In a similar vein, Claire Shaffer writing for the Rolling Stones praised the landscapes surrounding the filming locations.
+In a similar vein, Claire Shaffer, writing for Rolling Stone, praised the landscapes surrounding the filming locations.
 A writer for Variety complimented the "spectacular, revealing gowns" the singer is dressed in.
 Likewise, writers for Billboard praised the singer's outfits worn in the videos, noting how they blend in with the surrounding scenery.
 Several days following the release of the music video for "Spirit", allegations on social media accounts accusing the singer of plagiarism surfaced online.
 The clip was said to contain similar shots and ideas with La Maison Noir: The Gift and the Curse (2018), a 17-minute film by Rharha Nembhard directed for South African musician Petite Noir.
 Some of the elements compared in both videos include the singer's clothing, poses and looks.
 Management teams of both representatives however made no comments on the matter.

 A second version (a cappella and studio) and music video were released on Black Is King (2020), a film by Beyoncé.